HerveFrezza-Buet/exam-tp-info/README.md

 The code here you want to add to the students version of the file.
 It can be incomplete or partial code.
-When you test your exam, this will be not include in your c++ files.
+When you test your exam, this will not be included in your c++ files.

 #pragma tpinf_close_only_in_subject
 ```

 Once instrumentation is done, you can generate both versions of your
 files.
-Let us consider directory `TESTING` and `EXAM` for putting these
+Let us consider directories `TESTING` and `EXAM` for putting these
 two versions.
 From SUBJECT, you can type

 ```